astronomer/docs/learn/use-case_snowpark_customer_analytics.md

 Once the DAG has completed, you can view the results in a Streamlit customer analytics dashboard.
 Streamlit has been installed alongside the Airflow UI in the webserver container, and there's a script in the include directory called `streamlit_app.py` that you'll use to create the dashboard.

-To do so, first go to your projects root directory and connect to the webserver container with the Astro CLI
+To do so, first go to your project's root directory and connect to the webserver container with the Astro CLI
 ```bash
 astro dev bash -w
 ```